franco-on-git/Scripts-and-Commands/Commands/WinRM-WSMan.md

 # Test Connectivity

- To check the status of the service, run the following:
+To check the status of the WinRM service:
   ```
   Get-Service -name WinRM
   ```